AndyHoang/AndyHoang.github.io/docs/blog/tech/2023-03-03-when-no-mean-yes.md

 I’m not talking about the conversation with your lady, your SO or your GF, this is about we’re having a productive conversations with your product owners.

 As a developer, saying "YES" to a particular request is often seen as a sign of agreement.
 It's a simple and straightforward response that is often interpreted as a green light to move forward.
-However, sometimes saying "NO" can be the better choice.

 When you say "YES" you're effectively closing the door on further discussion.
 All parties assumed they are on the same page, and there's no need to revisit the issue.
 In a sense, saying "NO" can actually open up a productive conversation.

-Hence, saying "NO" doesn't have to be the end of the discussion.
+However, sometimes saying "NO" can be the better choice, it doesn't have to be the end of the discussion.
 It can simply mean that you need more information or time to consider the request.
 When you follow up with an explanation, you can clarify your concerns and provide an opportunity for the other party to address them.

 <div style="display: flex; justify-content: center;">
   <img src="/assets/picture/request-product.jpg" width="400" style="display: block; margin: auto;">